dts-hosting/terraform-aws-cspace/README.md

 > error when applying the plan.
 To get the exta host, we combined `/cspace-*/*`
 > and `/cspace/<name>/*` to `/cspace*`.
 A side effect of this change is that the
 > core profile is exposed (but would still require credentials).

+##### `pathname_override`

+Optional: A string to be used at the load balancer for path-based routing.

+By default, `domain.collectionspace.org` redirects to `domain.collectionspace.org/cspace/domain/login`.
+The `pathname_override` is
+used to specify the part that comes between `cspace/` and `/login`.
+This is primarily useful for cases where there is not a tenant specifically created, as in the case of educational instances.

+Example: CUNY (profile: lhmc)
+cuny.edu.collectionspace.org -redirect-> cuny.edu.collectionspace.org/cspace/cuny/login

+Since `cuny` isn't a valid profile/tenant, this page will not work.
+Specifying `pathname_override = "lhmc"` in the relevant `.tfvars` file will ensure that the load balancer's redirect is created as:

+cuny.edu.collectionspace.org -redirect-> cuny.edu.collectionspace.org/cspace/lhmc/login

 ##### `subdomain_override`